You can improve your payment history by signing up for automatic payments, setting up text or email reminders, or making weekly payments.

 Installment loans offer borrowers a steady monthly payment until the loan is paid off in full.
 Payments for these loans will also show up on your credit reports and impact your credit score.

 Personal loans can vary in size, use, and eligibility requirements.
-Regardless of what you are using them for or how much you are borrowing, your credit reports will have their origination, balances, and payment history.
+Regardless of what you use a personal loan for or how much you are borrowing, your credit reports will have their origination, balances, and payment history.

 In-store financing is offered by many retailers, manufacturers, and car dealerships.
 Although retail accounts may not seem like something that will impact your credit score, they will, in fact, affect your payment history.